Active Retrieval Augmented Generation: Retrieval Augmented Generation

 To aid long-form generation with retrieval, we propose active retrieval augmented generation.
 It is a generic framework that actively decides when and what to retrieve through the generation process, resulting in the interleaving of retrieval and generation.
 Formally, at step $t (t \ge 1)$, the retrieval query $\bm{q}_t$ is formulated based on both the user input $\bm{x}$ and previously generated output $\bm{y}_{<t}=[\bm{y}_0,...,\bm{y}_{t-1}]$:

 where $\text{qry}(\cdot)$ is the query formulation function.
-At the start of the generation ($t=1$), the previous generation is empty ($\bm{y}_{<1}=\emptyset$), and the user input is used as the initial query ($\bm{q}_1=\bm{x}$).
-Given the retrieved documents $\mathcal{D}_{\bm{q}_t}$, LMs continually generate the answer until the next retrieval is triggered or reaches the end:
+At the beginning ($t=1$), the previous generation is empty ($\bm{y}_{<1}=\emptyset$), and the user input is used as the initial query ($\bm{q}_1=\bm{x}$).
+Given retrieved documents $\mathcal{D}_{\bm{q}_t}$, LMs continually generate the answer until the next retrieval is triggered or reaches the end:

 where $\bm{y}_t$ represents the generated tokens at the current step $t$, and the input to LMs is the concatenation of the retrieved documents $\mathcal{D}_{\bm{q}_t}$, the user input $\bm{x}$, and the previous generation $\bm{y}_{<t}$.
-At each step, we discard previously retrieved documents $\cup_{t'<t}\mathcal{D}_{\bm{q}_{t'}}$ and only use the retrieved documents from the current step to condition the next generation to prevent reaching the input length limit of LMs.
+We discard previously retrieved documents $\cup_{t'<t}\mathcal{D}_{\bm{q}_{t'}}$ and only use the retrieved documents from the current step to condition the next generation to prevent reaching the input length limit of LMs.